pusher-community/real-time-laravel/getting-started/sign-up.md

 <i class="fa fa-rocket fa-2"></i> Please sign up for a free Pusher account via [pusher.com/signup](https://pusher.com/signup).

-Once you've done that you'll land within a "Main" application page.
+Once you've done that you'll land within an "App Keys" page for your application.
 For this workshop all you need to do is take a note of the "App Credentials".
 These are:

 * `app_id`
 * `key`